department-of-veterans-affairs/vagov-content/pages/decision-reviews/faq.md

 At your hearing, you and the judge will have a conversation.
 The judge may ask you a few questions, but it won’t be like a cross-examination.
 The judge will talk to you about the evidence needed to grant your appeal.
 Your representative, if you have one, may help you at the hearing.

 The hearing will be transcribed and added to your appeal file.
-You can add new and relevant evidence within 90 days after the hearing, but it is not required.
+You can add new and relevant evidence within 90 days after the hearing, but it isn't required.
 </div>

 <div id="change-review">